-- If you do Sirsasana Or Headstand regularly have slower heart beat and slow rates of respiration – an indicator of flexible and stronger circulatory system.
+- If you do Sirsasana Or Headstand regularly you have a slower heartbeat and slow rates of respiration – an indicator of the flexible and stronger circulatory system.

 - Richer and better blood flows into the spinal cord, brain and sympathetic nervous system.
 Therefore all body functions are enhanced.
 Disorders of the eyes, ears, nose and throat improve.

-- If you have varicose veins you will find relief after practicing Headstand as the stagnant blood tends to drain from the lower part of the body.
+- If you have varicose veins you will find relief after practising Headstand as the stagnant blood tends to drain from the lower part of the body.

-- Headstand also relives you from renal colic and stubborn constipation.
+- Headstand (sirsasana) also relieves you from renal colic and stubborn constipation.

 - The pressure on the lower back is released.
 This is so because during the headstand the lower back is released off the pressure.

-- The Sirsasana also combats asthma and dropped stomach.
+- The Headstand (Sirsasana) also combats Asthma and dropped stomach.

 - It helps warm up the extreme tips of your toes.

-- Headstand helps boost memory and intellectual capacity.
+- Headstand (shirshasana) helps boost memory and intellectual capacity.

 - Improves concentration.

 - Benefits eyesight and hearing.

 There are many spiritual benefits of Headstand (sirsasana):

 It helps in keeping up brahmacharya*.
 The seminal energy is transferred into the Ojas Sakti ( the spiritual force developed through the creative power of celibacy and yoga practice (Sadhana).
 In other words, it is called sex sublimation.

 The seminal energy flows into the Ojas Sakti and flows towards the brain for being stored up as a spiritual force which can be further used for contemplative purposes – Dhyana (Meditation).